-In a nominee arrangement, your local nominee registers the business without your name as a shareholder.
-Instead, both parties assume the nominee pledges the shares on your behalf.
+In an SPV arrangement, your professional shareholder, director, and or commissioner registers the business without your name as a shareholder.
+Instead, both parties have a common understanding that the professional shareholder, director, and or commissioner is pledging the shares on your behalf.

-This setup, though, is extremely risky.
-You could end up dealing with entities that would assert the shares.
-This could give them greater control over the business.
-Worse, unscrupulous local nominee may take full ownership of everything you invested, from shares to your assets.
+This setup is extremely risky if you do not have the right documents.
+Foreign investors could end up dealing with entities that would assert their shares, resulting in them attaining greater control over your business.
+In the worst situations, unscrupulous appointed shareholders, directors, and or commissioners may take full ownership of everything you invested, from shares to your assets.

-As a foreign investor, what you need is a local nominee agreement that protects you.
+As a foreign investor, what you need is an SPV shareholders agreement that protects your investment.
 Cekindo offers you the following solutions:

 - Do not limit yourself to only one local professional shareholder/director/commissioner.
 It’s never a smart idea to work with an individual even he or she is a relative, spouse, or family member.
 Our team strongly recommends having at least two non-related persons.
 You can also set up a shareholding corporation.